sealerio/sealer.cool/src/docs/reference/clusterimage.md

 Then you can use this image as a BaseImage.

-## OverWrite CloudRootfs files
+## OverWrite ClusterImage rootfs files

-Sometimes you don't want to care about the CloudRootfs context, but need custom some config.
+Sometimes you don't want to care about the ClusterImage rootfs context, but need custom some config.

-You can use `kubernetes:v1.19.8` as BaseImage, and use your own config file to overwrite the default file in CloudRootfs.
+You can use `kubernetes:v1.19.8` as BaseImage, and use your own config file to overwrite the default file in ClusterImage rootfs.

 For example: daemon.json is your docker engine config, using it to overwrite default config: